issac0723/issac0723.github.io/_pages/about.md

 ---
 I am a first-year M.S. student in the [Informatics Department](https://www.informatics.uci.edu/) at the University of California Irvine, advised by [Dr.Elena Agapie]( https://eagapie.com/) in the unnamed lab.
 I also completed my B.S Informatics at [UC Irvine](https://uci.edu/).

 My broad research interest is in **human-computer interaction(HCI)** and **health informatics**.
-More specifically, I am passionate about designing and developing innovative technologies that promote holistic well-being by facilitating **positive behavior change**.
-I am interested in exploring how computing technology can empower individuals to achieve their goals in a complex long-term process.
+Specifically, I am passionate about designing and developing innovative technologies that facilitate **positive behavior change**, encompassing both physical and mental well-being.
+I am keen on exploring how computing technology can empower individuals throughout complex, long-term processes, assisting them in achieving their goals.

 My ultimate aim in life is to utilize technology to make the world a better place for everyone.I firmly believe that technology alone cannot bring about change; it is people who have the ability to do so.
 Technology can be achieved, but people must take action to shape the story.